grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 At this, Percy lowered the lenses and looked at him.
 "You have another option you have been holding out on me Hemi?"

 "_Extremely_ unlikely to work --- and likely to get us killed.
-The magnetic mines...
-I let a couple of crates slip off the palettes when they were unloading.
+The magnetic warheads...
+I let a couple of crates slip off the palettes when they were being unloaded in Stilt City.
 So I have a few dozen mines still stashed down in our cargo hold."

 "You want to try to hit them with a mine?"